aackerman/talks/javascript-flow/README.md

 [display code from 'rect.js' file]

 We have a class called Rect, that accepts width and height as number parameters to the constructor and it has a `getArea` method to return the area of the rectangle.

+[display code for ex5.js file]

+If we switch over to example 5, we import the Rect class create a method called getArea to get the area of a Rectangle create and instance of Rect and log out the area of the instance.

+[display terminal window and run `npm run check:ex5`]

+So this type checks with flow just fine, let's run the code

+[display terminal window and run `npm run ex5`]

+And we get the output area of 10.

+## Subtypes

+If we take a look at the next example

+[display code for ex6.js file]

+We import Rect and extend the Rect class to create the Square class.
+Square just has one number parameter and inherits the getArea method from Rect.
+After that we define a getArea method that accepts a Square and outputs the areas.
+We create an instance of each class and log the areas.

+Let's go ahead and run this file to see the output before we do any type checking.

+[display terminal window and run `npm run ex6`]

+As we can see the code all ran just fine.
+But when we type-check this code with flow we'll run into an error.

+[display terminal window and run `npm run check:ex6`]

+A Rectangle is not a Square.
+But the Rect class and Square class both have the `getArea` method so you might be wondering why flow is complaining.

+It has to do with the way types of resolved in Flow.
+For classes specifically where inheritance is involved it is an optimization to handle the types nominally or by name.

 ## Interface types